mobyinc/Cathode/README.md

   * Deleting a resource
 * Endpoints respond to JSON and output JSON by default (possibly add XML et al later on?)
 * Versioning of endpoints
+* Custom (non-resourceful) actions on versions and resources

 ## Roadmap
-* Custom actions on resources and versions (aka arbitrary endpoints)
 * Pre-defined subactions on :index (paging, cursoring, etc)
 * Real authentication – perhaps integrate w/ CanCan or similar?
 * Deprecation messages